Overpopulation: Birds

 Management strategies in the USA include increasing the bag limit and the number of open hunting days, goose egg addling, trapping and relocation, and egg and nest destruction, managing habitat to make it less attractive to geese, harassment and direct culling.
-In Denver, Colorado, during moulting season biologists rounded up 300Canada geese (of 5,000 in the city), ironically on Canada Day, killing them and distributing the meat to needy families (as opposed to sending it to a landfill), to try to curb the number of geese, following such programs in New York, Pennsylvania, Oregon and Maryland.
+In Denver, Colorado, during moulting season biologists rounded up 300 Canada geese (of 5,000 in the city), ironically on Canada Day, killing them and distributing the meat to needy families (as opposed to sending it to a landfill), to try to curb the number of geese, following such programs in New York, Pennsylvania, Oregon and Maryland.
 Complaints about the birds were that they had taken over the golf courses, pooped all over the place, devoured native plants and scared citizens.
 Such culls have proven socially controversial, with intense backlash by some citizens.
 Park officials had tried dipping eggs in oil, using noise-makers and planting tall plants, but this was not sufficient.

 In Russia, the problem does not seem to exist, likely due to human harvest and local long-term cooling climate trends in the Russian Far East and Wrangel Island.

 It is also possible that the population growth is completely natural, and that when the carrying capacity of the environment is reached the population will stop growing.
-For organisations such as Ducks Unlimited, the resurgence of goose populations in North America can be called one of the greatest success story in wildlife management.
+For organisations such as Ducks Unlimited, the resurgence of goose populations in North America can be called one of the greatest success stories in wildlife management.
 By 2003 the US goose harvest was approaching 4 million, three times the numbers 30 years previously.